pywr/pywr/docs/source/cookbook/control_curves.rst

 Basic concept
 =============

-It is very common for resource allocation models to have include rules and behaviours that are dependent on the current state of the model.
+It is very common for resource allocation models to include rules and behaviours that are dependent on the current state of the model.
 The most common example of state in Pywr models is the current volume in ``Storage`` node(s).
-During a simulation this state will be updated each time-step.
+During a simulation this state will be updated each timestep.
 Resource allocation rules and constraints can be made dependent on this state.

 In Pywr this behaviour is implemented through ``Parameters``.
 Some ``Parameters``, as discussed below, use information